 Massimiliano's main research interests include digital transformation and data-driven innovation both at the regional and firm level, with particular focus on service industries – e.g. banking & insurance, culture & creativity.
-He teaches Business Analytics and explore the application of different machine learning algorithms to understand and predict consumer behavior.
+He teaches Business Analytics and its applications to marketing intelligence and consumer behaviour.

 Marisa's research interests focus on accounting reporting.
 Specifically, they include accounting fraud analysis, accounting history, integrated reporting and CSR, big data in accounting.
 Specifically, she is working on the impact of Big Data (BD) and Analytics (BDA) on accounting according to two main perspectives.
 First, the analysis of the relationship between BD-BDA and firm performance requires to consider both opportunities and challenges for several involved stakeholders.
 Second, the impact of the digital transformation on corporate non-financial disclosure is strictly related to sustainability issues.